Why Do Employers Require College Degrees That Aren't Necessary? - Slashdot

 ... which puts pressure on the HS grad to go to college and get a degree in something.

 I don't know what the solution is.
-One reasonable proposal is to require taxpayer subsidized student loans to b
+One reasonable proposal is to require taxpayer subsidized student loans to be combined with an internship or apprenticeship to match up students with employers and ensure they are learning something useful.

 Re: (Score:2)